To purchase a calendar

 2009 Historic Essay.

-publication contains a 15 page historical essay in the
+calendar contains a 15 page historical essay in the back

-back of the calendar, very detailed monthly descriptions
+of the calendar and detailed monthly descriptions for 13

 heavily-illustrated booklet (containing a tiny 2009

 calendar) on the Champlain monuments at Crown Point and